gameroom420/spnati/creator-docs/docs/policy/sponsorship.md

  - Validator check for major issues
  - [Tag-removed](https://spnati-mike.github.io/Remove-Tags/) spellcheck, reported on the character’s Discord channel.
  - Testing that all collectibles work properly and [are in line with the rules](/docs/advanced/collectibles.html)
+ - Confirmation of dialogue in each of the Futa cases, with the exception that the Visible general case doesn't need lines if the three size cases have lines, and vice versa.

 If a character is found not to meet all of the chosen sponsors' flaws, they will be required to address those before the character can be added to the main roster.
 Additionally, if significant or numerous technical issues are found, the developer will be asked to fix those as well.